homeowmorphism/thesis-code/README.md

 This package does GAP computations for the family of groups $$\Gamma_n = \langle a,b \mid ba^nb = a \rangle$$ discovered in Navas' paper *A remarkable family of left orderable groups: central extensions of Hecke groups*, which can be found here: https://arxiv.org/abs/0909.4994v2.
 This code helped conjecture then prove the existence of infinite families of groups with positive cones of rank $k$, for every $k \geq 3$ giving a full answer to the main question of Navas' paper, which was published as a result in *Formal Language Convexity in Left-Orderable Groups.* Internat.
 J. Algebra Comput., arXiv:[1905.13001](https://arxiv.org/abs/1905.13001).

 The results of these computations were also used construct positive cones with finite generating set for groups of the form $F_{2n}\times \mathbb{Z}$, extending a [result](https://arxiv.org/abs/1709.02348) of Malicet, Mann, Rivas, and Triestino (2019).
-(The research paper publishing this result is in writing.)
+The result was written in in the aforementioned thesis, while the research paper publishing this result is in writing.

 ## ker_phi.g